Magpie512/Dude-That-s-My-Dungeon/README.md

 * **The Dork Trinity:**
     * customizable Fantasy characters encompassing the healer tank and dps archetypes.
 * **Metagame Eavesdropping:** The DM can hear the players' proximity voice chat.
 * **Appearance:** The players can constantly see the game master looking over them as they play inside of his game.
+* **Possesion:** The DM may posses an object or an enemy.

 ---
 ### **Ideas**